ekRmxskTek/WBN/README.md

 -th, --threshold : default 0.005 : threshold of error for changing regression parameter
 -p, --patience : default 10 : early stopping patience

-For lld1 and lld2 recommended layer number is 4, duplicate number is $\in${3,4}.
-For lld3 recommended layer number is 5, duplicate number is 5.
+For lld1 and lld2 recommended layer number is 4, duplicate number is 3.
+For lld3 recommended layer number is 5, duplicate number is 4, learning_rate is 5e-4

 ## binary MNIST task (end-to-end PathNet, tranfer)